Accuracy of the Yee FDTD Scheme for Normal Incidence of Plane Waves on Dielectric and Magnetic Interfaces: Acknowledgments

 \section{Acknowledgments}

-The authors express their sincere gratitude to John B. Schneider, Associate Profesor of Washington State University for useful discussion of FDTD disperion effects and all anonymous reviewers for their valuable suggestions that improved this work.
+The authors express their sincere gratitude to John B. Schneider, Associate Professor of Washington State University for useful discussion of FDTD dispersion effects and all anonymous reviewers for their valuable suggestions that improved this work.

+The study was performed within the framework of a state assignment of the FRC Komi SC UB RAS (topic No. 125020501562-1), and also with financial support from the Ministry of Science and Higher Education of Russia within Agreement No. 075‑15‑2025‑455 dated 26.05.2025 during the conduct of NEXAFS studies.